vgesteljasper/Router/README.md

 The request data will be read as JSON.
 If it succeeds, you will be able to access on the `Route` -> `Request` -> `Payload` object.

-See the result example above.
+See the example result below.

 **_Note:_** The wildcards defined in routes between `{` and `}` will be accessable on the `Route` -> `Request` -> `Payload` object as well.